 Canine owners know just how messy their pups can get, but regular shampooing aside, do dogs need conditioner to keep their mane in tip-top condition?

-If, following a good shampoo session, you've been pondering "do dogs need conditioner?" the first thing you need to consider is your dog's coat type and their individual requirements.
+If, following a good wash with the best dog shampoo, you've been pondering "do dogs need conditioner?" the first thing you need to consider is your dog's coat type and their individual requirements.

 Not every dog groomer will look to use dog conditioner on a pup, so it can be down to the owner to decide whether or not their canine needs the extra treatment.